 YTL Arena Complex, Bristol

-DHVA are the heritage consultants to Grimshaw Architects for the conversion of the iconic 1940s Brabazon Assembly Hangar Building at Filton in Bristol into the exciting new YTL Arena Complex.
+DHVA are the heritage consultants to Grimshaw Architects for the conversion of the iconic 1940s Brabazon Assembly Hangar Building at Filton in Bristol into the exciting new YTL Arena Complex which has just received planning consent.
 The project involves re-use of the building as a flexible, multi-purpose 17,000 capacity arena for Bristol and the surrounding area, as well as supporting spaces for leisure facilities, food and drink and work space.

 Our role on the project was to assess the physical and social significance of all aspects of the building and adjacent structures; advise the consultant team on proposals for re-use and re-servicing of the structure; and prepare the supporting heritage-related documents for the major planning application.